arki1/colabutils/README.md

 ## gdrive.search_and_download

 You can use this method to search the current user Google Drive for a specific file and download it to your environment local path.
+Very useful when your GCP credentials file is shared with the user in his/her google drive.

 Example: